alokkumarr/my-big-project-/doc/development.md

 To build and run a Docker container that runs the SAW system in development mode, execute the following command:

+        $ ext/prepare-dev
         $ mvn package docker:build docker:start -DskipTests -Dsaw.port=80

+Note: The above assumes that `saw`, `saw-security`, `saw-services` and `saw-web` are all checked out in the same directory.
+The `ext/prepare-dev` will exit with an error if they are not.

 After that the SAW Web application can be accessed at [http://localhost/](http://localhost/).
 To enter a shell inside